-'Cradle to college' funding makes front page
+'Cradle to college' funding ma

-he Liberal Democrats focused on funding as education made the front page of their manifesto.
 As the two largest parties fought it out over structural reform and a numbers race on apprenticeships, the Lib Dems chose instead to make one of the more significant pledges of the short campaign - an increase in funding for two to 19 education.

-Their pledge - to factor both inflation and rising school numbers into education budgets over the next Parliament - will have ticked a lot of boxes for both the FE and schools sectors, but also led to inevitable questions about whether the same protection would be afforded to post-19 education funding
+Their pledge - to factor both inflation and rising school numbers into education budgets over the next Parliament - will have ticked a lot of boxes for both the FE and schools sectors, but also led to inevitable questions about whether the same protection would be afforded to post-19 education funding.

-Another big question which hung over everything the Liberal Democrats announced at their manifesto launch, held in a Battersea warehouse, was whether they could be trusted following the tuition fees crisis which followed the last election
+Another big question which hung over everything the Liberal Democrats announced at their manifesto launch, held in a Battersea warehouse, was whether they could be trusted following the tuition fees crisis which followed the last election.